Adekunle1996/demo.repo/README.md

-# how to create a responsive navigation bar having a opening and closing tag with animination effect.
+# how to create a responsive navigation and footer bar having a opening and closing harmburger bar with transition effect.